fingerprintjs/aev/README.md

 ### Add dependencies

-This library depends on [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/), [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) and [okhttp](https://github.com/square/okhttp).
+This library depends on [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/), [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android)

 Add these lines to `build.gradle` of a module.